folutade/KnowThatYouAnointed/content/posts/the-party.md

   Heard a faint voice calling me late, I couldn't sleep
   It said, "'Crae I know you love Me, I need you to feed My sheep"
   Tears streaming as I weep, felt I heard the Lord speak
-  I've been running from You, but You never ran away from me
+  I've been running from You, but You never ran away from me*

-* Later in 2024, Lecrae released a [podcast episode](https://www.youtube.com/watch?v=lTbq5iyB_mI) where he talked at length about his journey with mental health including his diagnosis for ADHD, anxiety and depression along with his positive and negative experiences of take medications.
+* Later in 2024, Lecrae released a [podcast episode](https://www.youtube.com/watch?v=lTbq5iyB_mI) where he talked at length about his journey with mental health, including his diagnosis for ADHD, anxiety, and depression, along with his positive and negative experiences of taking medications.

 {{< /details >}}